Rep. Clyburn didn’t get to march in his college graduation. Six decades later, Biden will give him his diploma.

 “You brought me back,” Biden told Clyburn in his victory speech in South Carolina.

 Biden’s rousing win there prompted key moderate opponents to drop out.
 His campaign resuscitated, Biden would go on to win 10 states on Super Tuesday and eventually the Democratic presidential nomination.
-Former president George W. Bush would later tell Clyburn that he was “the savior” because of how his endorsement had saved Biden’s campaign.
+Former president George W. Bush would later tell Clyburn that he was “the savior” because of how his endorsement had brought Biden’s campaign back from the brink.

 Clyburn has since become one of the Biden administration’s biggest boosters, advocating for the president’s agenda in Congress and in cable news interviews.
+In a video call with reporters Wednesday, Clyburn said he did not think Biden received enough credit for his relationship with South Carolinians, which was formed long before he ran for president.
+Biden was responsible, for example, in pushing for federal assistance to deepen Charleston Harbor, Clyburn said.

+“I think that few people realize how emotionally attached to South Carolina that Joe Biden is,” Clyburn said.
+“People give me credit for his resounding victory here in South Carolina, but he deserved it....
+And I said to him way back before the election that I didn’t want him to forget South Carolina, and he’s demonstrating with this visit that he’s not going to forget South Carolina.”

 Read more: